kushalsaha/springprojectRepository/SpringBoot-JPA-MySql/README.md

 About:
 ==========
-This project is used to manipulate Table data in MysqlDatabse - food, Table name - Restaurent
+This project is used to manipulate Table data in MysqlDatabse - food<br>
+Table name - restaurent, restaurent_menu, menu_items <br>
+Restaurent has a Menu - One-To-One mapping <br>
+Menu has Set<Item> - One-To-Many mapping <br>

 Execution:
 ==============